-The following natural resource objectives and policy recommendations will support the above goals and will guide natural resource decisions in the Town of Lamont over the next 20 years.
+The following natural resource objectives and policy recommendations will support the above goals and will guide natural resource decisions in the Town of Wayne over the next 20 years.

 - 1. Encourage the preservation of scenic, historic, and scientific areas for the benefit of present and future generations. - 2.
-Discourage rural non-farm development on environmentally valuable or sensitive land. - 3.
-Encourage the education of local residents about the importance of natural resources. - 4.
-Advocate partnerships with local clubs and organizations in order to protect important natural areas held in common interest. - 5.
-Encourage residents to implement sustainable forestry practices - 6.
-Encourage the suppression and limitation of noxious weeds. - 7.
-Utilize county, state, and federal programs or grants to conserve, maintain, and protect natural resources, where and when appropriate. - 8.
+Encourage the education of local residents about the importance of natural resources. - 3.
+Advocate partnerships with local clubs and organizations in order to protect important natural areas held in common interest. - 4.
+Encourage tree preservation, municipal tree-planting programs, and sustainable forestry practices in the jurisdiction.

+- 5. Encourage the suppression and limitation of noxious weeds. - 6.
+Protect major drainage corridors from development in order to aid in stormwater runoff and prevent flooding. - 7.
+Explore opportunities to capitalize on local natural resources in conjunction with tourism. - 8.
+Utilize county, state, and federal programs or grants to conserve, maintain, and protect natural resources, where and when appropriate. - 9.
+Discourage development in areas where natural barriers to development exist (i.e. areas with poor soil characteristics for on-site septic system performance, floodplains, areas prone to sever soil erosion, etc.). - 10.
 Avoid disturbance to wetlands, shorelands, and floodplains and discourage disturbance to other environmentally sensitive areas and corridors.